NoamZeise/gficl/README.md

 This does not replace opengl functions, instead making things like framebuffer creation and vertex data loading easier.

+check out `examples` for how to use this library.

 ## Requirements

 * A Common Lisp Implementation (tested with SBCL)